The moments that existed between the lights being turned off and the walk to bed were his to own for the briefest of times.

 One Friday evening in mid July when he got back home, the house was in its usual darkness, yet given the warmth in the air the windows were tight shut.
 He didn’t bother turning on the lights, instead he took down the box to look at the photo and that’s all there was - the photo and a note.

 He turned the lamp on and read the letter.

-‘I’ve taking the kids and the money you thought I didn’t know about.
+‘I’ve taken the kids and the money you thought I didn’t know about.
 I’ll be in touch.’

 Yeh they liked, Eric he was a good guy apparently.

-So took the money from the emergency box and sent it to his ex wife.
+So he took the money from the emergency box and sent it to his ex-wife.

 Apart from the odd woman he’d pick up in bar from time to time, his nights and his bed were cold and lonely.
 It worried him that he’d be hitting forty soon and he’s still not seen much of the world.

 One Saturday morning, he took his truck to a garage in town and sold it for a couple of thousand and then went straight to the agents and booked a flight to Los Angeles in the great state of California.

 As you’re reading this, he’s standing next to the Pear Blossom Highway and feeling the warm air in his hair and wearing a smile that may just crack his face.